 But all is not well.
 Since 1988, Thailand has seen an increase in poverty rate four times: in 1997-1998, 2008, 2016, and 2018.
 The first two of these are understandable, as the country was hit hard by regional and global economic crises respectively.
 But the last two are questionable and ask hard and crucial questions of current policymakers.

-Why has the poverty rate increased doubled in the last five years?
+Why has the poverty rate increased twice in the last five years?
 Note that this has happened without economic crisis, political turbulence, or serious civil conflict.
 This is unusual for developing countries climbing the ladder of development.
 No country in the rest of the developing world shares the same story.
 Clearly, something is missing in this policy.

 Employment is key to poverty reduction, and current economic policy does not look promising on job creation.
 The government is now focusing on highly capital-intensive industries, like aviation and robotics.
 It is not clear how these projects, run mostly by foreign investors, will contribute to local employment.